rwth-acis/i5-Toolkit-for-Mixed-Reality/Documentation/manual/PieMenu.md

 ### General Setup
 Perform the general setup as described in the Usage Section.
-Now create a script called ManipulationInformation with three public bools: deletePossible, resizePossible and colorChangePossible.
+Now create a script called ManipulationInformation with three public bools: deletePossible, manipulationPossible and colorChangePossible.
 Add some empty objects to the scene, attach the ManipulationInformation component you created earlier to them and give them some 3D child objects, that form a slightly more complex object.
 These child objects should not have the ManipulationInformation component attached.
 They should look somewhat like this for example: